silcprotocol/silc/app/eips/README.md

 # Silc Custom EIPs

-This document explain how **evmOS** allows chain built on top of it to define custom EIPs to modify the behavior of EVM opcodes.
+This document explain how **silc** allows chain built on top of it to define custom EIPs to modify the behavior of EVM opcodes.

 ## Custom EIPs